First published on Tuesday, May 4, 2021

 To ensure your employees are on track and making good progress be sure to hold regular follow up meetings.
 These can be as simple as a weekly one-to-one meeting.
 It may be that during these meetings you discover an employee requires some extra support.
 Such as some additional training or even an extension of the team with a new hire.

-How a performance management software can support your appraisal process
+How a performance management software can support your review process

 With BrightHR’s performance management software you can: